Variations of basketball: Knockout

 Players are usually not required to dribble.
 In games where dribbling is required, occasional instances of traveling are allowed and double dribble is not enforced.
 There are no boundaries to the playing field.
-It is common for a player to use their ball to knock the opponent's ball out of its trajectory in mid-air, but some players discourage this behavior or place limits on it.
+Some variations allow for a player to use their ball to knock the opponent's ball out of its trajectory in mid-air, but some players discourage this behavior or place limits on it.
 Softly shooting one's first shot, or throwing it hard against the backboard, in order to quickly recover the ball for a shorter shot is generally considered cheating.